erebe/wstunnel/README.md

 This tool uses the websocket protocol which is compatible with http in order to bypass firewalls and proxies and tunnel what ever traffic you want.

-My inspiration went from [this project](https://www.npmjs.com/package/wstunnel) but as I don't want to have to install npm and nodejs to use this tool, I remade it in Haskell and improve it.
+My inspiration went from [this project](https://www.npmjs.com/package/wstunnel) but as I don't want to have to install npm and nodejs to use this tool, I remade it in Haskell and improved it.

 **What to expect :**